Introduction of Derivatives and Integrals of Fractional Order and Its Applications

 Clearly, integrals and derivatives of the integer order having simple geometrical and physical interpretation, which can be used to solve application problems in various sciences.
 But, in integrals and derivatives of the fractional order, it is not easy [15, 25].
 The idea of integrals and derivatives of arbitrary order (not necessarily an integer), specific geometric and physical interpretation for these operators, to more than 300 years was not expressed.
 The lack of this interpretation, in the First International Conference for Fractional Calculus in the New Haven U.S. in 1974 led to that this question be considered as an open problem [32], and the future conferences, such as the University of British Astrakly in 1984 [23] and Nihon University in Japan in 1990 [26], this question is not answered.
 Although, there were various discussions on this issue, the problem was not solved until 1996.
 However, later that year, fairly satisfactory answers were given to this question [14, 22, 29].

-Whereas, the local fractional Taylor expansion of section 6.1 suggests a possibility of such an interpretation for s.
-In order to see this note that when
+Whereas, the local fractional Taylor expansion of section 6.1 suggests a possibility of such an interpretation for

 is set equal to unity in the equation (6-2) one gets the equation of the tangent.
 It may be recalled that all the curves passing through a point